diatomsRcool/water_body_checklists/README.md

 # water body checklists

-This repository contains code for making checklists for bodies of water using the effechecka API and submitting through Jenkins.
+This repository contains code for making species checklists for bodies of water using the effechecka API and submitting through Jenkins.
 The code works by submitting polygons to effechecka which then assembles deduplicated lists of all the taxa with occurrence data within the polygon.
 The polygons used in this code are from IHO through marineregions.org.

 ## Getting the Polygons